akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_ubuntu_1604.rst

 .. _adapter: https://github.com/alcaeus/mongo-php-adapter
 .. _composer: https://getcomposer.org

-Finally, you have to install the Mongo PHP adapter_ using the dependancy management tool composer_:
+Finally, you have to install the Mongo PHP adapter_ using the dependancy manager composer_:

 .. code-block:: bash